The reverse mathematics of Brooks' theorem: Brooks' Theorem for bounded graphs

-\end{proof} So we have shown that if $X$ is a circle-tree, then all of its constructions consist of the same number of steps.
+\begin{lemma} Let $T$ be a circle-tree, determined by $(C(i) : i < k)$.
+Then $|\{x \in T : \delta(x)=3\}|=2(k-1)$.
+Consequently, if $T$ is also determined by $(C'(i) : i < k')$, then $k'=k$. \end{lemma} \begin{proof} By an easy induction on $k$. \end{proof} So we have shown that if $X$ is a circle-tree, then all of its constructions consist of the same number of steps.
 We set out to show that all of its constructions involve the same set of circles.